Relintai/pandemonium_engine_docs/tutorials/export/exporting_for_uwp.md

 It's also possible to install by using the `Add-AppxPackage` PowerShell cmdlet.

+Note:
-.. note:: If you want to update your already installed app, you must
+ If you want to update your already installed app, you must
           update the version number on the new package or first uninstall the previous package.